Free Economy Shipping Orders $50+

 blue nose pitbull

-This is false.
-Blue Nose Pit bulls are not a separate breed from the American Pitbull Terrier.
+Blue Nose Pitbulls are not a separate breed from the American Pitbull Terrier.
 Don’t let anyone tell you otherwise.
 The only difference between them and other American Pitbull Terriers is the nose color.
-Non-Blue nose pit bulls can give birth to puppies with blue noses.
-It just comes down to a genetic trait for a blue coloring of the nose; which brings up our next point.

-As well, not all pit bulls are American Pit Bull Terriers.
-The American Staffordshire Terrier and the Staffordshire Bull Terrier are often the pit bull people think of when they hear the name.
-As well, sometimes the American Bulldog can be mistaken for a pit bull.
+As well, not all Pit Bulls are American Pit Bull Terriers.
+The American Staffordshire Terrier and the Staffordshire Bull Terrier are often the Pit Bulls people think of when they hear the name.
+As well, sometimes the American Bulldog can be mistaken for a Pit Bull.
 There are quite a few bully breeds and many of them can dawn the infamous blue nose.

-Lifespan, Height, Weight, & Appearance of The Blue Nose Pitbull
+Lifespan, Height, Weight, & Physical Characteristics of The Blue Nose Pitbull

 Lifespan